-Brain wave biofeedback (or neurofeedback) is a therapy in which patients learn to alter their brain wave patterns.
-In one type of neurofeedback the training involves normalization of alpha and theta waves which are disturbed by long term substance abuse.
-Brainwave Biofeedback has shown dramatic success in several studies to prevent relapses from drug and alcohol addiction.
+Brain wave biofeedback (also called neurofeedback) is a therapy in which patients learn to change their brain wave patterns.
+Changing brainwaves can have a beneficial effect on relaxation and reduce stress and its unhealthy impact on brain and nervous system.
+In one type of neurofeedback the training involves normalization of alpha and theta brain waves which are disturbed by long term substance abuse.
+Brainwave Biofeedback has shown dramatic success in several studies in preventing relapses from drug and alcohol addiction.
 This very promising treatment can be more fully understood by Reading "Effects of an EEG Biofeedback Protocol on a Mixed Substance Abusing Population" and "Effects of Neurofeedback on Chemical Dependency Treatment" by Scott WC, Kaiser D, Othmer S, Sideroff SI.

 BRAINWAVE BIOFEEDBACK PRACTITIONERS